Keith-Web3/Kanban-Task-Manager/README.md

 * React: A JavaScript library for building user interfaces
 * TypeScript: A typed superset of JavaScript
+* SCSS: A CSS preprocessor for enhanced styling capabilities
 * Zustand: A small and fast state management library for React applications
 ## Contributing
 Contributions to the Kanban Task Management app are welcome!
 If you find any issues or would like to add new features, please submit a pull request with your changes.